AbdoMosa99/Face-Recognition-Attendance-System/Tasks.md

 * Use JavaScript to validate inputs

 ### Back End
-* API
-  * make an API that handles requests to the main features
-  * provide logs
 * Python Face Recognition (dir: Code)
   * find a library for face detection and code how it should be used
   * find a library for face recognition